Wormholes with Ends of the World: BCFT review and ensemble

 \section{BCFT review and ensemble}

-In this section, we start by presenting the preliminaries of 2D BCFT in Section~\ref{sec:BCFT_preliminaries}.
+In this section, we start by presenting the preliminaries of 2D BCFTs in Section~\ref{sec:BCFT_preliminaries}.
 In the process, we will introduce conventions and notations used in this paper.
-After that, we will write down an ensemble average over BCFT data and explain its relation with the BCFT universal asymptotics found in \cite{Kusuki21,NT22,ABdBL21}.
+After that, we will write down an ensemble average over BCFT data and explain its relation with the BCFT universal asymptotics found in \cite{Kusuki18,CMMT19,ABdBL21,Kusuki21,NT22}.
 This ensemble averaging will be used to compare with the wormholes constructed later in this paper.
-Experts of BCFT may skip the preliminary part and go directly to Section~\ref{ssec:ensemble}.
-Finally, we demonstrate in Section~\ref{ssec:obs} how the ensemble gives non-factorized answers for two-copy observables and more generally multi-copy ones.
+Experts of BCFT may skip this part and go directly to Section~\ref{ssec:ensemble}.
+Finally, we demonstrate in Section~\ref{ssec:obs} how the ensemble gives non-factorized answers for two-copy observables and more generally multi-copy ones, along the lines of \cite{CCHM22}.